Deep Learning Network-Temporal Models For Traffic Prediction: Conclusions

+Prediction is a foundational function of AI-driven network intelligence for next-generation infrastructure.
 The goal of our research presented in this paper is to identify the best multivariate time series prediction model that can effectively learn the intricate network topological interdependency and generalize the complex temporal patterns in network traffic data.
-Our fine-tuned multi-modal LLM architecture with a clustering overture shows superior overall performance compared to other deep learning models on real-world network traffic data.
+Our primary contribution lies in the creation and evaluation of an enhanced multi-modal LLM framework using unsupervised clustering overture to sharpen the focus of the LLM architecture, displaying superior overall performance compared to other deep learning models on real-world network traffic data.
 With the important insights gained from the detailed analysis in correlation variability and distribution discrepancies among time series over short- and long-term prediction horizons, our future work will be focused on enhanced prediction performance and model generalization.
+In particular, additional clustering or alternative preprocessing techniques are a major part of our contribution which can be further explored.
+Network traffic data in particular presents opportunities to exploit the graph representation of the data, something which our framework has yet to explore.
+There is also work to be done in the realm of efficiency analysis.
+Additional clustering methodologies, including time-series aware Dynamic Time Warping~\cite{wu2020fastdtw} and unsupervised learning models, are being evaluated.
+While the primary benefit of cluster-based input partitioning is the observed accuracy improvement, the efficiency implications of running multiple smaller forecasting jobs versus a single larger job remains to be studied.
+Future work should empirically characterize the computational tradeoffs of this approach, and investigate whether cluster number and composition can be chosen to jointly optimize for both accuracy and efficiency.